-Apart from these off-springs, other electrical machines and drives conferences have arisen in Europe, e.g. in Romania and the Aegean Conference here in Turkey.
-Also, our Italian colleagues are still busy with the biennial Symposion on Power Electronics, Electrical Drives and Advanced Machines (SPEEDAM) in Sorrento/Italy.
+Apart these previously described events, other electrical machines and drives conferences have been launched in Europe such as OPTIM in Romania and the Aegean Conference (ACEMP) in Turkey.
+Also our Italian colleagues have been still active with the biennial Symposion on Power Electronics, Electrical Drives and Advanced Machines (SPEEDAM) in Italy.

-I wonder how wide a good idea can spread, and I am also surprised of the fact that a classical subject such as electrical machines has so many fans.
-Today it is so that I could attend conferences on electrical machines and correlated subjects all over the year.
-In doing so I would not find to work.
+I wonder how wide a good idea can be spread out and I am also surprised by the fact that a classical subject such as electrical machines has so many fans.
+Today, it is so that someone could attend conferences on electrical machines and correlated subjects all over the year.
+In doing so for all of them, I would not find time to comply with my daily work.

-On the other hand: the principals of electromagnetic energy conversion in connection with the rapidly developing power electronics and modern signal processing offer an ever-increasing variety of configurations.
+On the other hand, principles of electromagnetic energy conversion in connection with the rapidly developing power electronics and modern digital signal processing offer an ever increasing variety of configurations.
 They are far beyond the classical basic constructions.
-This requires a thorough physical understanding, and in addition the handling of all the appropriate information techniques associated with computer simulation and data processing.
-It is therefore fascinating to deal with electrical machines as the hub of motion technology which will be always necessary for our technical word, with an increasing tendency.
+This requires a thorough physical understanding and the handling of all appropriate information techniques associated with computer simulation and data processing.
+Therefore, it has been fascinating to deal with electrical machines as the hub of motion technology which will be always necessary in our technical world with an increasing tendency.

-Speaking for myself, I must confess that electrical machines have caught me more than 45 years ago, and did not leave me off since that time.
-I saw small and big ones during my apprenticeship in industry, dc and ac and special variants such as amplidynes and Scherbius-cascades.
-I did my studies with impact on this, I wrote my PhD thesis on electrical machines, became a professor on that subject (what I had never intended because the industry was in my mind), I tried to inspire my students, developed new drive systems, wrote publications, and I am still enthusiastic on electrical machines, although my retirement is already short before me.
+Speaking of myself, I must confess that electrical machines have caught me more than 45 years ago, and did not leave me off since that time.
+I saw small and big ones during my apprenticeship in industry, DC, AC and special machines such as amplidynes and Scherbius-cascades.
+I did my studies with impact on this, I wrote my PhD thesis on electrical machines, became Professor of this subject (what I had never intended, because industry was in my mind), I tried to inspire my students, developed new drive systems, wrote publications, and I am still enthusiastic on electrical machines, although my retirement is already short before me.

-Coming to an end, I would like to encourage all my colleagues, especially te young scientists, to study the electromechanical energy conversion very deliberately under all traditional and modern aspects, and doing so to have the real world in mind.
-I am sure that this will lead to a very satisfying professional life.
+Coming to the end, I would like to encourage all my colleagues, especially young scientists and engineers, to study the electromechanical energy conversion very dilebirately under all traditional and modern aspects, and doing so to have the real world in mind.
+I am sure that this will lead for them to a very satifsfying professional life.

-I wish the ICEM all the best for its further development.
+I wish ICEM all the best for its further development.